Han1s/Coding-Notes/Udemy--Linux.md

 - **Process**
   - Starting application generates processs.
 - **Daemon**
-  - Something that continuosly runs until interrupted.
+  - Something that continuously runs until interrupted.
   - It is also process.
 - **Thread**
   - Every process could have multiple threads associated with it